aasha07/aasha07.github.io/index.md

 ### Favorite Food
 My favorite type of food to eat is Mexican and Italian.
 My favorite dish at the moment is chicken parmesian!

+### Travel
+I love to travel and my top favorite place so far has to be Mexico!
+I cannot wait to visit more places, as some of my dream vacations include Greece, Iceland, France, and much more.